 The samples were tested for turbidity and conductivity.
 If turbidity is greater than 1NTU, total suspended solids were performed.

-Between May 23 and Sept 23, 5 samples were collected by an employee of Passmore Laboratory Ltd and tested for total coliforms, thermotolerant coliforms and E.coli.
+Between July 13th and Sept 9th, 7 samples were collected aseptically by an employee of Passmore Laboratory Ltd and tested for total coliforms, thermotolerant coliforms and E.coli.

 The objectives of the program are to: